SigNoz/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 | Get logs corresponding to a trace_id (**log corresponding to high cardinality field**) | 0.137s | 0.001s | - |
 | Get first 100 logs with method GET (**logs based on filters**) | 0.20s | 0.014s | - |

-At SigNoz, we believe that observability is fundamentally a data analytics problems and a lot of querying esp. for Logs happens around aggregation and slicing and dicing of data.
+At SigNoz, we believe that observability is fundamentally a data analytics problems and a lot of querying esp. for logs happen around aggregation and slicing and dicing of data.

-Companies like Uber have found that in production environment, more than <a href = "https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank" >80% queries</a>  are aggregation queries, such as terms, histogram and percentile aggregations.
+Companies like Uber have found that in production environment, more than <a href = "https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank" >80% of queries</a>  are aggregation queries, such as terms, histograms and percentile aggregations.

-Hence, we think that fast aggregation queries will greatly improve the user querying experience in SigNoz compared to ELK stack.
+Hence, we think that fast aggregation queries will greatly improve the user querying experience in SigNoz compared to the ELK stack.

 In all of our above test queries, Loki was not able to return results.
-This is consistent with some of the open issues in Loki community around performance with high cardinality data.
+This is consistent with some of the open issues in the Loki community around performance with high cardinality data.

 [![Loki High Cardinality Issue](/img/blog/2022/12/loki-issue.png)](https://github.com/grafana/loki/issues/91)